Please read all of this webpage, especially the What We Are Not Looking For section above.

 Please don’t send us your very first draft.
 Please give your script time to settle, read it again, seek feedback from your peers and incorporate some rewrites.
 The fourth draft is usually when a play is ready for us to consider.

-It is essential that all pages of the script must be numbered and include the play title, your name and your contact details in small print on every page (this can be done with the “Insert > Footer” option in Microsoft Word).
+All pages of the script must be numbered.
+It's also helpful if you include the play title, your name and your contact details in small print on every page (this can be done with the 'Insert Footer' option in Microsoft Word).
 For example: “Hamlet by William Shakespeare.
-07967 654382 william@stratford,com".
-This is in line with standard professional practice.
+07967 654382 firstname.lastname@example.org".

 A short synopsis of the plot.